Independent African news, markets, culture and politics.

 EFCC arrests TikTok star Murja Ibrahim Kunya for alleged Naira mutilation

-The Economic and Financial Crimes Commission (EFCC) has secured the conviction of three individuals, including a footballer, for their involvement in internet fraud and retention of criminal proceeds.
-The convictions were obtained by the Ilorin zonal directorate of the EFCC, with Justice Haleema Saleeman of the Kwara State High Court delivering the judgments.
+The Economic and Financial Crimes Commission (EFCC) has secured the conviction of three individuals, including a self‑styled footballer, for internet fraud and the retention of criminal proceeds.
+The judgments were delivered by Justice Haleema Saleeman of the Kwara State High Court following proceedings by the EFCC’s Ilorin zonal directorate.
+All three defendants—Musa Olasunkanmi, Owolabi Abduljeleel and Ayomide Olaoye—pleaded guilty to the charges.

-During the trial, EFCC counsel presented evidence, including the convicts’ statements, recovered items, and proof of restitution.
-Justice Saleeman sentenced Olasunkanmi to 18 months imprisonment with an option of a fine of N1.2 million.
-Olaoye was sentenced to varying jail terms with the option of fines, while Abduljeleel was fined N70,000 and had his iPhone and Samsung Galaxy forfeited to the federal government.
+During the trial, EFCC counsel presented the convicts’ statements, recovered items and evidence of restitution.
+Justice Saleeman sentenced Olasunkanmi to 18 months’ imprisonment, with an option to pay a fine of N1.2 million.
+Olaoye received varying jail terms, also with the option of fines.
+Abduljeleel was fined N70,000 and had his iPhone and Samsung Galaxy confiscated by the federal government.

 Scroll to Top